 Disney is a giant in the entertainment industry, and also also a major player in the travel industry.

-After the Walt Disney Company created its first theme park resort in 1971 (Walt Disney World), the company quickly expanded and now offers an entire family of travel options with DVC resorts, hotels, Disney cruises, and more.
+After the Walt Disney Company created its first theme park resort in 1971 (Walt Disney World), the company quickly expanded.
+It now offers an entire family of travel options with DVC resorts, hotels, Disney cruises, and more.

 The Disney Vacation Club is Disney’s take on timeshares.
 As a member, you hold a real estate interest in one of Disney’s properties for a yearly allowance of points.
 You can redeem these points to book vacations.